 Saving money is one of the most popular New Year’s resolutions.
-But less than a quarter (24%) of us keep all our self-promises for 12 months, according to research by YouGov.
+But less than a third (31%) of us keep all our self-promises for 12 months, according to research by YouGov.

-Completing a challenge can be your 2022 resolution in itself, or it can support a larger goal, such as reaching a house deposit.
-So whether you’re planning to save a small amount of money, looking to boost your emergency fund, or preparing for a big life milestone, these great ideas could be the perfect tasks to take on.
+Completing a challenge could be your 2024 resolution in itself, or it could support a larger savings goal, such as reaching a house deposit.
+So whether you’re planning to save a small amount of extra money, looking to boost your emergency fund, or preparing for a big life milestone, these great ideas could be the perfect tasks to take on.

 For more useful guides and resources on making the most of your money, visit our MoneySure page.